pdumais/synth/modules/sequencer/README.md

   but then I would need to tie both ic's clk pins to ground.
 If I leave it high, I risk creating a rising edge so the pause would force a move to the next step and then pause.
 So I need to ground the clock signal for the whole circuit, but raise the gate signal. it's getting a bit complicated
-- The Gate output is just the clock.
-So it means that the gate will be on at a 50% duty cycle.
-When feeding into an ADSR, it would be disreable to get a better control over the gate length.
-The way to do this, in my system, is to take the 1/8th output of the
-  [Clock](/modules/clock) and feed it through the [Clock Divider](modules/divider) to adjust the width.
-Then the Gate can be taken from there instead of the sequencer.
 - Randomizer:To be able to randomly shuffle steps.
 That's just not something you can do with the 4017.
 - variable step length: it would be possible to create the circuitry to manipulate the clock entering the 4017 and multiply/divide for every step.
 But that's a lot more components to add and becomes more expensive.
 This is something that is just easier with a